 5 Smart Ways to Use SMART Boards in the Classroom

-1. Improving classroom management
+1. Improve classroom management

-This process also helps young students become comfortable with the touch process that is becoming so important in using Wi-Fi digital tools, such as the computer notepads and e-readers that some schools are adopting for instructional use.
+This process also helps young students become comfortable with the touch process that is becoming so important in using Wi-Fi digital tools, such as computer notepads and e-readers that some schools are adopting for instructional use.

-3. Providing academic & digital learning
+3. Provide academic and digital learning

-- Fourth grade fractions made more comprehensible by viewing the movement of virtual tools, such as pictures of cubes, pie graphs and other objects.
+- Fourth grade fractions made more comprehensible by viewing the movement of virtual tools, such as pictures of cubes, pie graphs, and other objects.

 - Civil War history for middle school students, who enrich textbook learning by taking a fictional tour of the Underground Railroad in which the class makes choices and sees where those decisions lead.